George Bush Intercontinental Airport (Houston) Vegan Options

 Asian Biergarten that utilizes local and Japanese sourced ingredients.
 Local spot listed among the restaurants with vegan options by the Houston Airport.

-Zori Bistro (E24)
+Zori Bistro (Gate E24)

 Like Yume, Asian cuisine dining establishment that is listed amongst the vegan options in the airport and they also note vegan options available on their website as well.